sudheerj/reactjs-interview-questions/README.md

      };
      ```

-     If `props.color` is not provided then it will set the default value to 'red'. i.e, Whenever you try to access the color prop it uses default value
+     If `props.color` is not provided then it will set the default value to 'red'. i.e, Whenever you try to access the color prop it uses the default value

      ```javascript
      render() {
-        return <MyButton /> ; // props.color will be set to red
+        return <MyButton /> ; // props.color will contain red value
       }
      ```

-     **Note:** If you provide null value then it remains null value.

 **[⬆ Back to Top](#table-of-contents)**